leoshimo/vrs/README.md

   source.
 Effects already performed are not undone.

 Evaluate `(vrsjmp_browse_functions)` with `C-u C-c C-e` to open vrsjmp and insert a call.
-Search for a bound service method and press Enter to insert its form with argument names as placeholders.
-In the Cmd-K actions menu, choose **Fill arguments** to use the same completion providers as `call_interactively`, one page per argument.
+Search by function or service name; each row shows its service.
+Press Enter to insert its form with argument names as placeholders.
+In the Cmd-K actions menu, choose **Fill arguments** to select one value per argument, using the same choices as `call_interactively`.
 The last selection returns the form without executing it.
 Escape out of the picker cancels the evaluation and leaves the original expression intact.

 The GUI must be running for automatic opening.
 Requests remain in the `:vrsjmp` service if a wakeup is missed, and are checked again on opening or